RGisanEclipse/Clima/README.md

 # Clima

 Clima is a weather app that displays current weather information for the user's location or any other location they search for.
-The app provides real-time weather data such as temperature, humidity, wind speed, and weather conditions.
+The app provides real-time weather data.

 ## Features